 - Or, view the Washington Emergency Management Program’s videos on hosting your Map Your Neighborhood event.

-- Contact the Emergency Coordinator Anne LeSage to request copies of the MYN booklets, flyers and other materials needed for your neighborhood gathering.
+- Contact Team Lead Ann Cook or Emergency Coordinator Anne LeSage to request copies of the MYN booklets, flyers and other materials needed for your neighborhood gathering.
 If you live in a larger neighborhood, consider limiting the meeting to less than 20 homes.

 Host your MYN meeting.
 The MYN meeting is designed to bring together neighbors to discuss plans for taking care of themselves during a disaster when emergency responders may not be able to help them.
 During this time, neighbors can share information about resources they can utilize together to care for their neighborhood.
 Encourage the other nearby homes/streets to conduct their own MYN meeting after you’ve had success with your immediate neighbors.
 A neighborhood’s resources can be shared with other neighborhoods to help in the recovery effort.

 - Know (and share with your neighbors) your wildfire evacuation zone (large download) (pictured right).

 And if you are interested in volunteering specifically with the MYN Team…click here!

 You must be logged in to post a comment.